lganel/SVScore/README.md

 * whole_genome_SNVs.tsv.gz (and .tbi) - file of all possible hg19/GRCh37 SNVs and associated C scores from [CADD](http://cadd.gs.washington.edu/download)

-* Your favorite exon- and gene-describing BED files (optional).
-If you don't have any, svscore.pl will automatically download them (functionality courtesy of Colby Chiang).
-If using your own files, they must be sorted and contain no header, and you must specify (using -m or -n) which column contains the desired annotation
+* Your favorite tab-delimited, exon- and gene-describing BED files (optional).
+If not supplied, svscore.pl will automatically download them (functionality courtesy of Colby Chiang).
+If using your own exon file, you must use -n to specify which column contains the desired annotation (typically gene symbol or gene name).
+Files must be sorted and contain no header.
+Gene annotation files must have at least five columns, representing chromosome number (with no "chr" prefix), start coordinate, stop coordinate, strand, and gene symbol, in this order

 * [bedtools](https://www.github.com/arq5x/bedtools)